Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Related Work

 \subsection{Summary}

-The main challenge in the de-identification process using PPTs is to achieve an appropriate level of privacy and its utility, as it involves several steps until the balance between the two metrics is found.
-Furthermore, a de-identification level is stipulated, e.g., in the case of $k$ anonymity, an algorithm ensures that the data respects this $k$ level.
+The main challenge in the de-identification process using PPT is to achieve an appropriate level of privacy and its utility, as it involves several steps until the balance between the two metrics is found.
+Furthermore, a de-identification level is stipulated, e.g., in the case of $k$-anonymity, an algorithm ensures that the data respects this $k$ level.
 However, if the algorithm cannot use more generalisation, much information is lost as suppression is applied.
 In addition, data points that initially would not have a high risk of re-identification are altered, affecting the utility.
 On the other hand, adding noise through DP can potentially result in data with an increased level of uncertainty, which can be difficult for data analysts to work with and can lead to inaccurate machine learning models.

-Finally, a significant drawback of generative models using deep learning solutions lies in the fact that, with smaller data, statistical properties may not be well captured.
-Furthermore, in a recent study, several implementations of such tools were proven to violate privacy guarantees, exposing many records to inference attacks and not retaining data utility~\cite{stadler2022synthetic}.
-In addition, a big challenge of deep learning-based solutions is their complexity, as it is computationally costly in memory and require a significant execution time~\cite{bird2020reducing}.
+Finally, a significant drawback of generative models using deep learning solutions is that statistical properties may not be well captured with smaller data sets.
+Moreover, several implementations of such tools have been shown to violate privacy guarantees, exposing many records to inference attacks and failing to retain data utility~\cite{stadler2022synthetic}.
+Additionally, a major challenge of deep learning-based solutions is their complexity, as they are computationally costly in memory and require significant execution time~\cite{bird2020reducing}.

 Despite increased efforts to improve de-identification strategies, the above limitations motivate us to explore efficient privacy alternatives.
-One underinvested area is the intersection with sampling methods used in imbalanced learning tasks, such as SMOTE~\cite{chawla2002smote}.
+An underinvested area is the intersection with sampling methods used in imbalanced learning tasks, such as SMOTE~\cite{chawla2002smote}.
 In contrast to deep learning-based solutions, the heuristics of interpolation methods are simple, allowing synthetic data to be generated with less effort.
 We propose to explore such an approach for data privacy.